haydenjames/mysqlmonitor-script/README.md

 ## Complementary Guide
 Linuxblog.io: [MySQL Monitor: A Simple MySQL Monitoring Script](https://linuxblog.io/mysql-monitor-script/) - This blog post provides detailed guidance on the variables used in the script, along with links to common MySQL tuning pitfalls and tips to help you optimize your database performance.

-## Changelog

-### v2025.01.23
-Check for required tools (mysqladmin, awk and bc) at the start of the script.
-Prompt user of any dependencies.

-### v2025.01.22
-First check for working MySQL connection.
-If credentials are required prompt the user to setup using .my.cnf.

-### v2025.01.21
-Reduced width of output for smaller screens.

 ## TO DO

 ### Add a Help screen